abstractmachines/r-stats-probability/README.md

 $n = (2 Z_{\alpha/2}*\dfrac{\sigma}{\sqrt{}n})^2$.

+Also, $w = \hat{\theta}_U - \hat{\theta}_L$.
+The width of the interval is difference of endpoints.

+Also, width is twice the margin of error, e.g. if "within 3 standard deviations," then your margin of error is 3, and width is 6.

 > Final notes on Confidence Intervals

 - According to the relative frequency viewpoint of probability, many experiments